Eyeglass All Product Installation and Upgrade Guides Publication

 IMPORTANT: Do not unzip the license file.
 Upload the zip file.

-IMPORTANT: You will be asked to accept the Eyeglass EULA and Phone Home after selecting the Upload button.
-License will not be loaded unless EULA is accepted.
+IMPORTANT: After selecting the Upload button, you will be asked to accept the Eyeglass EULA and Phone Home.
+The license will not be loaded unless EULA is accepted.

 Add PowerScale Clusters

-This window does not auto refresh after adding a cluster.
-You must click the refresh button bottom right to verify when a cluster has finished discovery.
+This window does not auto-refresh after adding a cluster.
+You must click the refresh button at the bottom right to verify when a cluster has finished discovery.
 This process can take 5-10 minutes typically.

-If discovery takes a very long time to complete (> 10 minutes), then it's important to check cluster configuration data can resolve external URL.
-Cloud pools uses a URL to a storage bucket and if this URL can not complete DNS lookup to IP address API calls that discovery cloud pools will take too long to complete and will timeout the cluster discovery.
+If discovery takes a very long time to complete (> 10 minutes), it's important to check whether the cluster configuration data can resolve the external URL.
+Cloud pools use a URL to a storage bucket, and if this URL can not complete DNS lookup to IP address API calls that discovery cloud pools will take too long to complete and will timeout the cluster discovery.

-Important After Discovery of a Cluster’s SyncIQ policies all eyeglass configuration jobs are disabled automatically
+Important: After the Discovery of a Cluster’s SyncIQ policies, all eyeglass configuration jobs are disabled automatically.

 Configuration Replication Jobs for zones, shares, exports and nfs alias protected by SyncIQ Policy automatically created and are in USERDISABLED state after successful provisioning in Eyeglass.
 Enabling these Jobs will be part of the installation steps.

-Important Clusters on source target must be in the support feature matrix
+Important: Clusters on the source target must be in the support feature matrix.

 Before you add a cluster to Eyeglass verify SyncIQ FQDN Name resolution

-This step is important to allow eyeglass to automatically build configuration replication jobs correctly.
-Eyeglass will resolve the FQDN of the SyncIQ policy and then compare the returned ip address to all PowerScale clusters added to the eyeglass appliance.
-If no match is found, Config Sync jobs will fail be be added to the jobs window, until name resolution works correctly.
+This step is important to allow the Eyeglass to automatically build configuration replication jobs correctly.
+Eyeglass will resolve the FQDN of the SyncIQ policy and then compare the returned IP address to all PowerScale clusters added to the Eyeglass appliance.
+If no match is found, Config Sync jobs will fail to be added to the jobs window until name resolution works correctly.
 A system alarm is also raised that indicates no matching clusters found for the SyncIQ policies on Cluster named X.

 1. Login to eyeglass

-2. open eyeglass shell from eyeglass main menu (bottom left)
+2. Open the Eyeglass shell from the Eyeglass main menu (bottom left)

 6. nslookup FQDN

-1. If an ip address does not get returned you MUST fix this using YAST utility to add DNS to eyeglass (see admin guide for instructions)
+1. If an IP address does not get returned, you MUST fix this using the YAST utility to add DNS to the Eyeglass (see admin guide for instructions)

 2. OR you must sudo to root with sudo -s (enter admin password)